silpion/zimbra-crowd-extension/README.md

 ### Prerequisites

 This project is built with Maven.
-It also depends on some Zimbra libraries which aren't available via Maven Central.
-The simples way to get hold of them is by copying them from an existing Zimbra server.
+It also depends on some Zimbra libraries which have to be placed in the `lib` directory since they aren't available via Maven Central.

+Just execute the script `lib.sh` to pull and extract them from the Zimbra repositories.
+Alternatively you can copy them from an existing Zimbra
+server:

 ```
 rsync -rt -i zimbra.example.com:/opt/zimbra/lib/jars/ lib/  --include 'zimbra*.jar' --exclude '*.jar'